Using household bleach in your pool is not a good idea. The latter can be dangerous, but also cause you to waste unnecessary sums of money.

 1. Your Pool May Not Actually Get Sanitized

 Traditional household bleach is a lot weaker than pool chlorine products.
 You will thus need to add tons of product to reach the disinfection level of chlorine.
 Moreover, bleach evaporates quickly under UV rays.

 2. Bleach Is Dangerous To Your Pool And Health

 Bleach is known to increase lime scaling.
-This is going to cause your pool liner and equipment to form a gray, ugly looking deposit that may eventually ruin the equipment.
-Most importantly, if you use too much bleach, the water will become toxic and extremely hazardous to swimmers.
+This will cause a gray deposit on your pool equipments and will eventually permanently damage them.
+Most importantly, if you use too much of it, the water will become toxic and extremely hazardous to swimmers.

 3. You Will Waste Money

-Bleach also has a very high pH, this will increase the pH in your water and you will need to use another chemical to lower the pH like pH Down.
-Overall, it is best to stick with real pool chemicals and not risk your health, your pool’s health, or time and money.
+Note that bleach also has a very high pH of 12, whereas a swimming pool should be around 7.4.
+Overall, it is best to stick with pool-friendly chemicals and not risk your health, your time and money.